We examine how the theme of divergence is creating opportunities for global bond investors in the US market.

 As a result, the US economy is in stronger shape: US consumers were already in a good position because of the wealth effect that has been filtering through from a reduction in debt and increasing saving levels, while the US corporate sector is also in a stronger position than its European counterparts.

 We are seeing this reality play out through differing central-bank policy decisions.
 The US Federal Reserve (Fed) is looking to raise rates rapidly because it needs to choke off inflation expectations, whereas the European Central Bank (ECB) is expected to take a more measured approach, as it is starting from a much lower base and, in some cases, negative interest rates.
-At the same time, the Fed is also quickly reducing its balance sheet, either by not reinvesting sales proceeds or ultimately through selling bonds back into the market – another form of monetary tightening.
+At the same time, the Fed is also quickly reducing its balance sheet, either by not reinvesting sale proceeds or ultimately through selling bonds back into the market – another form of monetary tightening.
 In Europe we are seeing a little of this, but at nowhere near the same speed or magnitude as in the US.

-With governments fiscally stimulating in different ways and central banks operating in different ways, the net result is that bond and currency markets are likely to respond differently over different time horizons.
+With governments fiscally stimulating in different ways and central banks operating in different ways, the net result is that bond and currency markets will respond differently over different time horizons.
 This means that the gap between US and European interest rates is likely to stay wide, as should the gap between US and Japanese interest rates, as Japan does not face the same inflationary pressures and thus the authorities are able to maintain a deflationary mindset.

 As global bond investors, we believe these divergent trends offer some attractive opportunities.
 Divergence means that we can invest in one market, and perhaps short another to balance that risk in an environment that we expect to remain quite volatile for some time.